weezycode/SnowTracks/README.md

 *Now install the project*

       composer install
+*Create the database and update the .ENV file for the database connection*

+*Warning if you don't have the Symfony CLIENT use  "php bin/console" instead "symfony console"*

+*Update the tables in your database*

+      symfony console doctrine:migrations:migrate
-*After the installation, launch the datasets*
+*Now launch the datasets*

       symfony console doctrine:fixtures:load
-*Or if you don't have the Symfony CLIENT*

-      php bin/console doctrine:fixtures:load

 *Now launch a server*

       symfony serve
 *Or

       php bin/console server:run
+ *And it's over, just stay to go*   https://localhost:8000/

 *If you want to login use one of the credentials in UserFixtures.*

 *Email*